instana/openapi/spec/descriptions/tagSyntheticSettings.md

 - **playbackCapability** The playback capabilities provided by this location resource.
   The playbackCapability object has the following properties:
   - **syntheticType** Different types of synthetic tests that can be executed at this location.
-    Possible values are HTTPAction, HTTPScript, BrowserScript, WebpageAction, WebpageScript, and DNSAction.
+    Possible values are HTTPAction, HTTPScript, BrowserScript (Beta), WebpageAction (Beta), WebpageScript (Beta), and DNSAction (Not supported yet).
     The values are corresponding to the syntheticType parameter available in the createSyntheticTest endpoint.
-  - **browserType** Different types of supported Web browsers when creating synthetic tests for  WebpageAction and WebpageScript.
+  - **browserType** Different types of supported Web browsers when creating synthetic tests for BrowserScript, WebpageAction and WebpageScript.
-    Currently, only firefox is supported
+    Right now, only Chrome and Firefox are supported.
 - **geoPoint** An object includes the longitude, latitude, country name, and city name properties of a location.
 - **popVersion** PoP's version
 - **customProperties** An object with name/value pairs to provide additional information of the Synthetic location.